Kasten Replacement With CloudCasa

 3. Proactive Protection vs. a Static Defense

 Both Kasten and CloudCasa support backup and recovery of Kubernetes workloads to S3 storage, with immutability or tamper-proof capability that acts as a last line of defense.
-However, with CloudCasa, users also have the ability to do proactive vulnerability assessments on their Kubernetes environment and receive alerts to proactively address problems before they can potentially be exploited.
+CoudCasa, users also have the ability to use Trivy to do proactive vulnerability assessments on their Kubernetes environment.

 4. Utility Pricing vs. Proprietary Solution Pricing

 Storage lags compute in terms of adoption in Kubernetes so large stateful datasets are still at their infancy.
 The average size of a Persistent Volume (PV) is smaller than most of the system drives in desktops and laptops.
 Kasten charges based on worker nodes, because the amount of storage per worker node is still very low.
 Worker nodes are also the primary variable in auto-scaling configurations, thereby introducing unpredictability for customers with this licensing model.

 CloudCasa pricing is based on the long-term growth of Kubernetes, and it employs utility pricing based on capacity of data protected.
 With CloudCasa, you can use unlimited worker nodes, clusters, distributions, and cloud providers, and simply license how much backup capacity you need.
 For example, one of CloudCasa’s earliest users had 40+ worker nodes using less than 1TB of PVs.
 For that configuration, Kasten is priced 10 times higher than CloudCasa.
 For most configurations, we target CloudCasa to be priced at 20% or less of Kasten.

 5. AWS Integrated vs. AWS Compatible